dominicsayers/subdomain_name/README.md

 gem 'subdomain_name'
 ```

+and `bundle`.

+You may find the bundler cannot install the `idn-ruby` gem because it depends on the `LibIDN` system library which may be missing.
+To install this library on Ubuntu, try

+    sudo apt-get install libidn11-dev

+On MacOS, try

+    brew install libidn

+This library handles international subdomain names.

+## International domains

+Domain names can include Unicode characters, e.g. räksmörgås.com.
+To validate these we can transform them into a format called [Punycode](https://en.wikipedia.org/wiki/Punycode).
+This is done by gem called [`idn`](https://github.com/deepfryed/idn-ruby).

 ## Reserved subdomains

 If you issue subdomains for an app there are some that ought to be reserved (i.e. not issued to a user), like `mail` and `www`.
 The `reserved?` method tells you whether a subdomain name should be reserved.
 Whether a subdomain is reserved or not is determined by the [ReservedSubdomain gem](https://rubygems.org/gems/reserved_subdomain).